From Bardolino to Verona

 The starting point is in Bartolino: a short, not too hard climb leads to the scenic road to Calmasino.
-The view on the southern part of the lake is lovely: the road passes in front of the Zeni Wine Museum (1), and then sweeps into the Bardolino DOC (2) wine production zone.
+The view on the southern part of the lake is lovely: the road sweeps into the Bardolino DOC (2) wine production zone.
 After passing through countless, beautiful vineyards, you reach the environs of Calmasino.
 Lovely country roads lead towards the neighbouring village of Piovezzano, and from there, descend towards the bike trail running alongside the Biffis canal (3).

 This is the ideal spot for admiring the river Adige (4) flowing in the valley below.
 The pleasant, level bike trail leads to Bussolengo (5).
 Having crossed the heart of the town, it then continues, ending up near Chievo (6).
 There is a weir bridge in Chievo (7), which must be crossed over to go onto the bike trail alongside the Camuzzoni canal (8), leading into the centre of Verona (9).
 This town has many sights of outstanding interest: the Arena, its countless squares, Juliet’s house and the Scaliger castle are just a few.

 From Verona, the route continues, heading back to Bussolengo: after its city centre, there is a bike trail winding across the countryside that leads to the outskirts of Sandrà and from there, to the hills surrounding Pacengo.
 A road is a sequence of gentle climbs and descents leading towards Colà.
+This is where the Masi Tenuta Canova estate is situated.
+It belongs to the Masi company, which is famous for its Amarone production.
+Here you can place your bikes, charge e-bikes, visit the vineyards and the cellar, enjoy a culinary break in the wine bar "Vino e cucina" or visit the wine shop that not only boasts the complete selection of Masi wines but also collectibles such as the clock made of wood recovered from wine barrels used for the ageing of Amarone Costasera.
 After passing beside the Villa dei Cedri (10) spa centre, the trail continues towards the hills of Lazise, and from there to Calmasino, before heading back down towards the lake and the town of Bardolino.

 (2) As testified by the archaeological finds in this area, dating back to the Bronze Age, grapes have been growing since time immemorial in what is now the production zone for Bardolino wine.
 Ancient artifacts show that in Roman times, wine was often used in religious ceremonies.
 It would seem that the first vineyards were established back then, and the wine produced was stored and transported in amphoras, many of which have been unearthed in this region.
 Bardolino wine is mainly made from Corvina grapes, but also contains a small percentage of Rondinella and may include other varieties as minor components.
 It has a bright ruby-red colour and a delicately fruity flavour, with notes of cherries, sour cherry, strawberry, raspberry, blackcurrant and spices (cinnamon, cloves and black pepper).
 It is an exceedingly pleasant wine that pairs well with a wide array of dishes.